 - 2.1 An offer may be conditional or unconditional.
 If the offer is conditional, we will set out the conditions in the offer letter.
 You will only be able to take up your place if you meet the academic conditions and non-academic requirements for admission.
-Examples of non-academic requirements include: - An Enhanced Disclosure and Barring Service (DBS) check (see paragraph 3.2 for more information about this check) - Declaration of certain relevant criminal convictions - An Occupational Health check - The requirements of a professional body or regulator - An academic and / or professional reference. - All applicants are required to provide photographic ID 2.2 and original copies of qualifications at enrolment, except where qualifications are received directly from the awarding body.
-If your qualifications are not in English, official translations of these certificates will need to be provided. - 3.2 We will also need to check your criminal record.
-We ask you to tell us about any matters on your record that would be disclosed under an Enhanced Disclosure and Barring Service (DBS) check.
-If you are/have been resident in the UK, an Enhanced DBS check must have commenced before you can start your course.
-If you do not provide a DBS certificate you may not be allowed to When you accept your offer, you will agree to this student 2.3 attend practice placements and we may withdraw you agreement.
-If you do not meet all of your academic from your course.
-If you have never been resident in the conditions or non-academic requirements, please contact UK, you must provide a police check from your home us to discuss your options. country before you start your course.
-If there are matters on your criminal record of a type shown by an Enhanced You may need to pay a deposit when you accept an offer.
-2.4 DBS check, we will ask you to provide further information We will not always refund the deposit if you do not take and will need to consider whether this affects your - up your place.
-There are more details in our Fees Policy

-(www.bournemouth.ac.uk/important-information, under Finance).

-2.5 If you require a visa to study in the UK, you need to comply with its requirements.
+We will only offer you an unconditional offer if you already have your grades when you apply to BU.
+You will still be required to meet the non-academic requirements for admission.
+Examples of non-academic requirements include: - An Enhanced Disclosure and Barring Service (DBS) check (see paragraph 3.2 for more information about this check) - Declaration of certain relevant criminal convictions - · An Occupational Health check - · The requirements of a professional body or regulator - An academic and / or professional reference. - 2.2 All applicants are required to provide photographic ID and original copies of qualifications at enrolment, except where qualifications are received directly from the awarding body.
+If your qualifications are not in English, official translations of these certificates will need to be provided. - 2.3 When you accept your offer, you will agree to this student agreement.
+If you do not meet all of your academic conditions or non-academic requirements, please contact us to discuss your options. - 2.4 You may need to pay a deposit when you accept an offer.
+We will not always refund the deposit if you do not take up your place.
+There are more details in our Fees Policy (www.bournemouth.ac.uk/important-information, under Finance). - 2.5 You will not be able to take up your offer and start your course if you are not in a position to start attending classes in person at the University by the required date.
+This will be the course start date in your offer letter unless we agree a later start deadline with you in advance. - 2.6 If you require a visa to study in the UK, you need to comply with its requirements.
 You will not be able to enrol on a course without a valid visa.
+If you are on an ESFA funded apprenticeship programme, you do not require a Student visa, however you must have the right to work in the UK and meet ESFA residency requirements.
 There are also restrictions on placements for international students (see paragraph 12.2).
 If you put your studies on hold, are suspended or withdrawn from your course or your visa expires, we will report this to the Home Office.
-Your visa will be curtailed and we will be unable to re-enrol you until this matter is resolved (see paragraph 31.6).
-For more information, see www.bournemouth.ac.uk/ student/help, under International Students.
+Your visa will be curtailed and we will be unable to re-enrol you until this matter is resolved (see paragraph 31.8).